impredicative/urltitle/README.md

 * A PDF title metadata extractor is used for PDF files of up to a customizable maximum size of 8 MiB.
 * Up to three attempts are made for resiliency except if there is an unrecoverable error, i.e. 400, 401, 404, etc.
 * A guess of `https` and otherwise `http` is made for a URL with a missing scheme, e.g. git-scm.com/downloads.
-* A fallback to Google web cache is used if a page presents a Distil captcha.
+* A fallback to Google web cache is used if a HTML page presents a Distil captcha.
+It is also used for a PDF which is too large or doesn't have title metadata.
 * Diagnostic logging can be optionally enabled for the logger named `urltitle` at the desired level.
 * Some site-specific customizations are configurable:
   - Multiple regular expression based URL substitutions